ropg/heltec_esp32_lora_v3/README.md

 ### [Button](https://github.com/poelstra/arduino-multi-button)

 The user button marked 'PRG' on the board is handled by another library this one depends on, called MultiButton.
 Since we have only one button, it makes sense to have `button.isSingleClick()`, `button.isDoubleClick()` and so forth.
-Just remember to put `heltec.loop()` in your `loop()` if you use it.
+Just remember to put `heltec.loop()` in the`loop()` of your sketch if you use it.

 ### LED